 Original Music Stanley Wilson

 Directed by Fred C. Bannon

-Olive Films has been plumbing the depth and breadth of the Republic library for quite a while now,.
-We thought they’d get to the studio’s action and fantasy serials a little sooner, but that just means that we have more to look forward to.
+Olive Films has been plumbing the depth and breadth of the Republic library for quite a while now.
+We thought they’d get around to the studio’s action and fantasy serials a little sooner, but that just means that we have more to look forward to.
 1950’s The Invisible Monster is a crime serial with a single science fiction element.
 It’s a good serial to lead off with because it will help newbies understand the rules of this bizarre filmic form.
 Serials have been around since Nickleodeon proprietors used continuing features to keep the customers coming back to their storefront theaters.
 By the time Republic entered the game, the serial had acquired as many ‘rules’ as a Japanese Noh play.
 Produced in a rush by journeyman talent that nevertheless kept up the studio’s impressive technical standards, The Invisible Monster is an amusing entry into the form.

 “Calling Phantom Ruler.
 Come in, Phantom Ruler.”